RockitBootcamp/Student-Resources/PHP/02 Variable Types/README.md

 You may remember from the previous lesson when we discussed the difference between using single and double quotes for making strings.
 For the most part, it doesn't matter which you choose to use.
 Your choice just determines which type of quotes you need to escape.

 Creating strings in double quotes has some special features that single quotes don't have.
 For instance we can do "Variable Interpolation" with double quoted strings.
-Varible interpolation allows us to embed variables in a string without using concatenation.
+Variable interpolation allows us to embed variables in a string without using concatenation.
 Let's look at an example:

 ```php
 $name = 'Dave';